GravitonXD/OLARTE_SP/PHSM_DataCollector[module]/README.md

 🟡 Yellow - Warning (\033[1;33m WARNING \033[m)

 NOTE: This coloring can only work on powershell and unix terminals, Windows CMD will not output the color and will have strange chars instead.

+## INSTRUCTIONS FOR SETTING UP THE API_KEY IN THE ENVIRONMENT VARIABLES
+### FOR WINDOWS SYSTEM

+### FOR LINUX SYSTEM
+Follow these steps:

+Name: EOD_API_KEY
+Value: "Your API key from EODHD"